Skip to main content

 SA Stamp Duty Calculator 2026

 Calculate stamp duty on your South Australian property purchase with current 2025–26 rates.
-Note: SA does not offer stamp duty concessions for first home buyers.
+SA offers full duty exemption on new homes for first home buyers (no cap) but no concession on established homes.

 Calculate Your SA Stamp Duty